Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

 Our calculated $E_g$ IEI for the [1/2,1/2,0] lattice vector are listed in Table~\ref{Tab:cf_SEI}.
 There are no off-diagonal couplings in this case -- only $J_{\alpha\alpha}$ are non-zero.
-The IEI for other NN lattice vectors are obtained by transforming ($\tau_x$,$\tau_z$) with corresponding rotation matrices of the $e_g$ irreducible representation; $J_{yy}$ is the dominant interaction and, as expected, the same for all the NN bonds; its negative sign corresponds to a ferromagnetic coupling between $xyz$ octupoles.
+The IEI for other NN lattice vectors are obtained by transforming ($\tau_x$,$\tau_z$) with the corresponding rotation matrices of the $e_g$ irreducible representation; $J_{yy}$ is the dominant interaction and, as expected, the same for all the NN bonds; its negative sign corresponds to a ferromagnetic coupling between $xyz$ octupoles, as schematically shown in the inset of Fig.~\ref{fig:E_MF}.
 The magnitude of $J_{yy}$ varies substantially between the systems, being about 40\% smaller in BZOO as compared to BMOO or BCOO.
 The IEI in the time-even ($\tau_x$,$\tau_y$) space are smaller and positive (AF), leading to a possible frustration on the fcc Os sublattice.

 We note that our results are qualitatively different from previous assumptions \cite{Paramekanti2020,khaliullin2021}, since we obtain a significant value for the $xyz$ octupolar IEI $V_{33}^{\bar{2}\bar{2}}$ in the $J_{eff}$ space, see Fig.~\ref{fig:matrix}.
 Since the $xyz$ octupole is directly mapped to $\tau_y$, this results in large $J_{yy}$.
 In contrast, Ref.~\onlinecite{Paramekanti2020} assumed zero $V_{33}^{\bar{2}\bar{2}}$; to obtain a resonable value for effective $J_{yy}$ through an "excitonic" mechanism, a huge quadrupole IEI $V_{xy-xy}\equiv V_{22}^{\bar{2}\bar{2}}\sim$35~meV (in our spherical tensor normalization) was employed, which is about 2 orders of magnitude larger than the one predicted by our calculations (see Fig.~\ref{fig:matrix} and SM~ ~\cite{supplmat}).
-Ref.~\onlinecite{khaliullin2021} considering only Os-Os direct exchange found the $J_{yy}$ IEI to be zero.
+Ref.~\onlinecite{khaliullin2021} considered only Os-Os DE and found the $J_{yy}$ IEI to be zero.

+{In order to discriminate between DE and various SE contributions to the IEI we have developed an approach to exclude a chosen set of hopping processes from IEI.
+This approach is based on expanding the downfolded Os 5$d$ orbitals onto a set of all relevant valence states (Ref.~\cite{Delange2017}, see SM \cite{supplmat} for details).
+This analysis shows that the effect of Os-Os DE is insignificant (below 10\%).
+The IEI are dominated by SE processes, involving hoppings through O-2p and Ba states (Supp.
+Table II~\cite{supplmat} ), with contributions of similar magnitude to both quadrupolar and octupolar IEI.
+These results explain the comparable strength of quadrupolar and octupolar IEI in the $J_{eff}=2$ space (Fig.~\ref{fig:matrix} and SM~\cite{supplmat}).
+The time-even IEI in the $E_g$ space are then further diminished by the hexadecapoles admixture into $\tau_x$ and $\tau_z$ as discussed above, resulting in a dominating $xyz$ coupling $J_{yy}$ (Table~\ref{Tab:cf_SEI}).}